tellerops/helm-teller/README.md

 # Helm-teller

 Helm [Teller](https://github.com/SpectralOps/teller)
-Allows you to manage configuration and secrets from multiple providers and while masking the secrets at the deployment
+Allows you to inject configuration and secrets from multiple providers into your chart while masking the secrets at the deployment.

 ## Why should i use it?